Phase Retrieval for Radar Waveform Design: Problem Formulation

 \subsection{Uniqueness for time-limited signals}

 We analogously specify the time-limited signals via the Definition~\ref{def:timelimited} as follows. \begin{definition}[$S$-time-limitedness] A signal $\mathbf{x}\in \mathbb{C}^{N}$ is defined to be $S$-time-limited signal if it contains $N-S$ consecutive zeros.
 That is, there exists $k$ such that $\mathbf{x}[k]=\cdots=\mathbf{x}[N+k-S-1]=0$. \end{definition} Then, following Proposition~\ref{prop:uniqueness}, the corresponding result for time-limited waveforms is stated by the Corollary~\ref{coro:time} below.
 The notion of \textit{almost all} signals here is the same as in Proposition~\ref{prop:uniqueness}. \begin{corollary} Assume $\mathbf{x}\in \mathbb{C}^{N}$ is a $S$-band-limited signal for some $S\leq N/2$.
-Then, almost all signals are uniquely determined from their AF $\mathbf{A}[p,k]$, up to trivial ambiguities, from $m\geq 3S$ measurements.
-If in addition we have access to the signal's power and $N \geq 3$, then $m\geq2S$ measurements suffice. \end{corollary} \begin{IEEEproof} Recall that, according to \eqref{eq:Ambiguity}, we have
+Then, for $N\geq 4$, almost all signals are uniquely determined from at least $3S-1$ measurements of their AF $\mathbf{A}[p,k]$, up to trivial ambiguities.
+If, in addition, we have access to the signal's power and $N \geq 3$, then $2S-1$ measurements suffice. \end{corollary} \begin{proof} Recall that, according to \eqref{eq:Ambiguity}, we have

 Assume that $S = N/2$, $N$ is even, that $\mathbf{x}[n] \not= 0$ for $n = 0\dots,S-1$, and that $\mathbf{x}[n] = 0$ for $n = N/2,\dots, N-1$.
 If the signal's nonzero coefficients are not in the interval $0,\dots, N/2-1$, then we can cyclically reindex the signal without affecting the proof.
 If $N$ is odd, then one should replace $N/2$ by $\lfloor N/2 \rfloor$ everywhere in the sequel.
 Clearly, the proof carries through for any $S \leq N/2$.